Switch Home Loan

 If the situations have changed and there are some features that you have not thought before that can prove useful today.
 For example lines of credit, offset accounts, repayment holidays, etc. All these features may not be available for your current Loan so note down the features you want and begin your research for another lender.

-Check your loan and identify if there are any restrictions, fees or charges for switching loans.
-The charges, you need to pay, depends on the factor that you want to move to new product or move to another lender.
+Check your loan and identify if there are any restrictions, fees, or charges for switching loans.
+The charges, you need to pay, depends on the factor that you want to move to a new product or move to another lender.

 Whether you choose to stay with or leave your lender, whether the Interest Rates are fixed or variable can cost you big.

 It is probably easier to transfer your loan from fixed to a variable as the fixed rate means that the interest rates remain constant for a particular period.
 If you close the loan, then you may be charged economic costs.

 If you shift from variable to a fixed rate, you need not worry about the economic costs.
 But you may have to pay exit fees for transferring to a different lender.

 With the loan features, you also need to consider the interest rates and repayment amount.
 A longer tenure means lower EMIs and high-interest rates by the end of the term.
 But in case of shorter tenure, your repayments will rise to ensure that you can afford this in your budget.

 When you have decided to switch the loan, the next step is to apply.
 You can apply for it online or visit the branch.